-- 1. Participating students must be 18 to 23 years of age and no longer enrolled in high school as of September 1, 2019. - 2.
+- 1. Participating students must be 18 to 23 years of age and no longer enrolled in high school as of September 1, 2020. - 2.
 Participants must be in good standing with a local AG church and/or AG student ministries organization (e.g., church programs, Chi Alpha, or AG University).

 Kappa Tau participants do not need to qualify at a district Fine Arts festival to register for the National Fine Arts Festival.
 However, some districts do offer a Kappa Tau division.
 Contact your local coordinators for more information.
+NFAF students must register with their home church.
+Students may not participate with multiple churches or with churches or districts other than their own.
+If the student is in good standing with more than 1 AG church or youth ministry, he/she must select only 1 home church with which to participate.

-NATIONAL FINE ARTS FESTIVAL, AIM 10.2 OUTREACH-REACH COLUMBUS, NATIONAL YOUTH CONVENTION REGISTRATION
+NATIONAL FINE ARTS FESTIVAL, AIM 10.2 OUTREACH-REACH ORLANDO, NATIONAL YOUTH CONVENTION REGISTRATION

-Each Fine Arts participant who qualifies by receiving a "Superior with Invitation" rating at their district festival and wishes to participate in the NFAF must register online, pay the accompanying fee, and submit all supporting documents completed by the deadline.
+Each Kappa Tau: College Fine Arts participant who wishes to participate in the NFAF must register online, pay the accompanying fee, and submit all supporting documents completed by the deadline.